 | Protection for electronics or delicate goods | Arts and crafts, small box-making |

-Q1:What is the standard thickness for a regular e-commerce shipping box
+Q1:What is the standard corrugated cardboard thickness or cardboard thickness for a regular e-commerce shipping box?

 Most standard e-commerce boxes use B-flute corrugated cardboard (approx. 1/8″ or 3.2 mm thick).
 It offers the perfect balance of crush resistance and minimal storage space, making it the go-to standard for lightweight, non-fragile products.